 If your significant other attends a social gathering or a family function and the parents make an “Introduction plus,” then that indicates that they like your significant other.
 For example, “This is Tim.
 He’s Brooke’s boyfriend.
 He’s a lawyer from San Francisco” is an introduction plus personal descriptives.
 First, the parents acknowledge acceptance by associating you with your significant other.
 Second, the parents want others to know what your significant other does.
 Compare the “Introduction Plus” with a simple introduction.
 For example, “This is Tim.”
 There is no acknowledgment as to how Tim is associated with the family or any acknowledgment of who Tim is as a person.
 This type of introduction is not a good sign.
 The worst way a parent can introduce a significant other is by referencing past relationships.
 For example, “This is Tim.
 He’s Brooke’s new boyfriend.
-Did I tell you she broke up with Frank.
+Did I tell you she broke up with Frank?
 We really liked him.”
 This type of introduction serves as a huge red flag that your parents don’t like your new significant other.

 5. Parents like you if they make specific plans to meet again

 Making future plans signal that parents like your significant other.
 People who don’t like someone will not make future plans with them much less suggest the possibility for fear the person they don’t like may accept.
-These invitations typically occur as you and your significant other is walking toward the door.
+These invitations typically occur as you and your significant other are walking toward the door.
 Goodbyes that signal acceptance usually include comments such as “We are looking forward to seeing you at Christmas.
 We’ll hang a stocking with your name on it on the mantel,” “We’re having a birthday party next week, please come,” or “We’re having a barbecue next week.
 We’d love to have you attend.”
-Specific invitations to future events, especially family gatherings is a definite like signal.
+Specific invitations to future events, especially family gatherings, is a definite like signal.
 Another like signal is when both parents walk your significant other to the door to say goodbye.
 The like signal becomes stronger if one or both parents walk your significant other out the door and to the car.